Knife Steels

 Widely available in many sizes

-Con: Generic steel normally with an unknown manufacturer - varying quality.
+Con: Generic steel normally from an unknown manufacturer - varying quality.

 26C3

-Manufactured by Uddeholm - excellent quality.
+Manufactured by Uddeholm in Sweden - excellent quality.
 Tougher than O1 with similar edge holding performance.
-You can get great Hamons with 26C3 - this is not only aesthetically pleasing (to me) but with most of the blade softer and the edge very hard (around 63 HRC) it combines the best of both worlds.
+You can get great Hamons with 26C3 - this is not only aesthetically pleasing but with the spine of the blade softer and the edge very hard (around 63 HRC) it combines the best of both worlds.
 You can get an extremely tough blade that is super-sharp and performs.

 Pro: Cheap